jokocide/stein/Dagger.App/example/resources/collections/posts/microscripts.md

 Clone the [repository.](https://github.com/jokocide/microscripts.git) Review the files and remove the directories that are not relevant to you. (ie 'pwsh' on unix systems)

-The bash and pwsh directories include a <span class="refer-code">.bashrc</span> and <span class="refer-code">profile.ps1</span> respectively, but the functions have their own individual files as well.
+The bash and pwsh directorieds include a <span class="refer-code">.bashrc</span> and <span class="refer-code">profile.ps1</span> respectively, but the functions have their own individual files as well.
 I sometimes like to keep them in a separate directory, add it to my [path](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/) and call them that way rather than pollute my configuration file with a ton of functions.

 ```sh
 git clone https://github.com/jokocide/microscripts.git